 }

 If a comparison can be done without allocating strings, without routing through a generic Comparable path and without repeated casting at row comparison time, Arrow benefits immediately.
-In the sorted merge comparison runs on every heap operation.
-That means it runs on every row emitted.
-A slow comparator doesn’t just slow down sorting.
-It slows down the entire read path.
+In the sorted merge comparison runs on every heap operation, which means it runs on every row emitted.
+A slow comparator doesn’t just slow down sorting, it slows down the entire read path.

-Everything above was about discipline.
-The read side introduced a different category of problem: state management under bounded memory with correctness invariants that span batch boundaries.
+Everything I described so far was about discipline on the write path.
+The read side introduced a completely different category of problem: state management under bounded memory where correctness invariants span batch boundaries.

-The sorted merge drove this complexity.
-Multiple sorted Arrow files need to merge into one globally ordered stream.
-Natural algorithm: min heap, seed it with the first element from each file, pull minimum, advance that file’s pointer, push the next candidate back into the heap.
-Clean when everything fits in memory.
+The sorted merge is what drove most of this complexity.
+I needed to merge multiple sorted Arrow files into one globally ordered stream and the natural algorithm for that is a min heap where you seed it with the first element from each file, pull the minimum, advance that file’s pointer and push the next candidate back into the heap.
+That works cleanly when everything fits in memory.

-The constraint was that it had to work when everything did not fit in memory.
+The constraint I was working under was that everything did not fit in memory.
 Each file could only keep a limited window of rows resident.
 When a window ran out, the next window had to load from disk without disrupting the global ordering the heap was maintaining.
 That requirement touched nearly everything: batch loading, heap seeding, pointer advancement, cache maintenance and edge cases around rewinds and partial batches.

 One of the less obvious requirements was lookahead.
-The heap sometimes needed to peek at the next row of a file to decide what to push back.
-Sort column windows needed one extra row beyond the current batch boundary:
+The heap sometimes needed to peek at the next row of a file to decide what to push back, which meant sort column windows needed one extra row beyond the current batch boundary:

 // regular columns: load exactly what you need